I-2-4-25.Dismissal Due to Claimant's Failure to Appear

 If the postal service returns the Notice of Hearing to the hearing office as undeliverable, all attempts to contact the claimant by other means are unsuccessful, and the ALJ concludes that the claimant's whereabouts are unknown, the ALJ may dismiss the RH after:

-• Verifying that the address used on the Notice of Hearing and any other contact correspondence is the most recent address in CPMS and on the PCOM system queries, including the FACT for title II cases, the SSID for title XVI cases, the MDW for either title, the CSR for either title, and the PUPS for either title; and
+Verifying that the address used on the Notice of Hearing and any other contact correspondence is the most recent address in HACPS and/or CPMS and on the PCOM system queries, including the FACT for title II cases, the SSID for title XVI cases, the MDW for either title, the CSR for either title, and the PUPS for either title; and

-• Ensuring that ALJ or OHO staff has clearly documented and exhibited in the B section of the claim(s) folder all attempts to contact the claimant.
+Ensuring that the ALJ or OHO staff has clearly documented and exhibited in the B section of the claim(s) folder all attempts to contact the claimant.
 For example, OHO staff must associate any envelopes the post office returned as undeliverable with the claim(s) folder, as well as any statements made by other individuals regarding the absence or disappearance of the claimant.

 An ALJ may not dismiss the RH until after the time scheduled for the hearing because the claimant may learn of the scheduled hearing in another way and appear.
 If the claimant does not appear at the scheduled hearing, the ALJ may dismiss the RH but must describe all efforts to contact the claimant in the dismissal order.